mohammed-nurulhoque/surov/README.md

 # suro-v

-A tiny RISC-V processor that implements RV32I + Zicntr* + Zba.
+A tiny RISC-V processor that implements RV32I/E + Zicntr* + Zba.
 Uses a multi-cycle architecture where each instruction takes 2-4 cycles.
 Large shifts take additional cycles through a multi-stage shifter that can shift up to 3 bits per cycle.
 No interrupts or privilaged instructions.

+Passes RISCV ISA tests rv32ui-p* and rv32uzba-p*.

+Achives 0.498 DMIPS/MHz for I variant and 0.479 for E variant.

-*Zicntr is basic cycle counter only - time returns cycle count, no higher performance counters.
+*Zicntr is basic cycle counter only - time returns cycle count, no higher-bit counters.

 ## Architecture

-- **ISA**: RV32I + Zicntr (cycle counter only) + Zba
+- **ISA**: RV32I + Zicntr (cycle counter only) + Zba.
+Fences are NOP.
-- **Design**: Multi-cycle, 2-4 cycles per instruction
+- **Pipeline**: Multi-cycle, 2-4 cycles per instruction.
+Next instruction is prefetched during each instruction.
-- **Shifter**: Multi-stage, up to 3 bits per cycle
+- **Shifter**: Multi-stage, up to 3 bits per cycle.
+Right shifts take 1 extra cycle.
+All 3 kinds of shifts mux the same shifting circuit.
+- **Adder** a single adder mux'ed for add/sub/compares, next pc calculation and load/store offsets.
+A separate adder shared between cycle/instret CSRs.

 ### Instruction Timing